Touyette/AS-KG/README.md

 Quartz's built-in graph treats every link the same.
 Here the edges carry meaning, which lets the site show three things an ordinary wiki cannot:

-**Typed relationships.** Fifteen predicates with enforced domain and range — what `triggers` what, which strategy `defends_against` which fear, which practice a pattern is `healed_by`, and which move in one style `mirrors` a move in another.
+**Typed relationships.** Sixteen predicates with enforced domain and range — what `triggers` what, which strategy `defends_against` which fear, which practice a pattern is `healed_by`, and which move in one style `mirrors` a move in another.